v1nns/spectrum/README.md

 https://github.com/v1nns/spectrum/assets/22479290/5ab537cf-34d6-4627-8d66-4f7128cd6915

 Introducing yet another music player for tech enthusiasts that will simplify the way you experience your favorite tunes!
-Immerse yourself in the sound with the powerful equalizer, allowing you to fine-tune every aspect of the music to your exact specifications, perfectly matching your mood.
+Immerse yourself in the sound with a powerful equalizer, allowing you to fine-tune every aspect of the music to your exact specifications, perfectly matching your mood.

 With an intuitive user interface and lightning-fast performance, this music player is the perfect addition to any audiophile's collection.
 Whether you're a casual listener or a serious music lover, this console-based music player will exceed your expectations.

 ## Features :speech_balloon:

 - Simple and intuitive terminal user interface;
-- Plays music in any format;
+- Support any song format;
 - Basic playback controls such as play, pause, stop, and skip;
+- Seek time position in the song;
-- Displays information about the currently playing track;
+- Display technical information about the current song;
 - Audio spectrum visualizer;
 - Audio equalizer;
 - Fetch song lyrics;
-- Support for playlists.
+- Support for playlists (locally or from YouTube);

 ## Installation :floppy_disk:

 ### AUR (using yay)

-If you're using Arch Linux or any derivative, you can install spectrum using yay, a popular AUR helper:
+If you're using Arch Linux or any derivative, you can install spectrum through yay (this is a popular AUR helper):

    ```bash
    # Install the latest version
    yay -S spectrum-git
    ```

-### Flatpak
+### Flatpak (still in progress)

-To install Spectrum using Flatpak:
+To install spectrum using Flatpak:

 1. Add the Flathub repository (if not already added):
    ```bash